dbaston/gdal/doc/source/drivers/vector/osm.rst

 If that database remains under 100 MB it will reside in RAM.
 If it grows above, it will be written in a temporary file on disk.
-By default, this file will be written in the current directory, unless you define the :decl_configoption:`CPL_TMPDIR` configuration option.
+By default, this file will be written in the current directory, unless you define the :config:`CPL_TMPDIR` configuration option.
 The 100 MB default threshold can be adjusted with the :decl_configoption:`OSM_MAX_TMPFILE_SIZE` configuration option (value in MB).